Scientists Discover Fossil of 'World's Oldest Predator'

 “When I was at school in Leicester, I was an avid fossil hunter,” he recalled.

-“The rocks on which the Auroralumina was discovered were thought to be so ancient that they dated back to long before the beginning of life on the planet.
+“The rocks on which the Auroralumina was discovered were considered so ancient that they dated back to long before the beginning of life on the planet.
 So I never looked for fossils there,” he said.

 “A few years later, a boy at my old school found a fossil and proved the experts wrong.
 He was rewarded: his name was used to name the find.
 Now I’ve almost caught up with him and I’m really delighted,” says Attenborough.